 Education and Specific Interests

 Nick earned his Bachelor of Arts in Biology from Lubbock Christian University and earned his Master of Science in Nursing from The University of Texas at Austin School of Nursing.
-Nick joined Genesis Psychiatric Center in June of 2016.
+Nick joined Genesis Behavioral Center in June of 2016.
 Nick treats a variety of psychiatric conditions but has a special interest in treating depression and ADHD.

 What Nick’s Colleagues Have Said of Him

 Nick’s colleagues have described him as having a friendly and calm approach that makes patients feel at ease when delving into sensitive matters related to mental health.